AlexAlBasosi/WalkingOnACloud/README.md

 This tells the server to listen for connection requests.
 A connection will happen when you tell your browser to visit that page.

+## Connecting to a Database

+### Cloudant Introduction

+In this tutorial, you'll learn how to setup and use a database for your app.
+A database allows you to store information and retrieve it later.
+A website like Facebook will use a database to store your pictures, posts, profile information etc. This tutorial assumes that you have completed the Hello World tutorial.

+You can think of a Cloudant database as a box that holds a collection of similar objects called documents.
+Each document will have a list of properties with their respective values as name-value pairs in a format called JSON.
+For instance, the properties could be the name, color, type etc.

+As an example, imagine a box full of toys.
+You can use a database to represent the box.
+Each toy will have a corresponding document and each document will describe each toy with name value pairs such as type:ball, color:red, size:big etc.

 (Content Under Development)